Strontium perchlorate

 It is a strong oxidizer which gives red flames.
 It can be used in pyrotechnics; however, usually the more common strontium nitrate is used.
+Strontium perchlorate has been used in gelled flame compositions where its hygroscopic nature isn't an issue, in a polymerized candle composition that excluded water, and in an experimental high-atmosphere flash powder.

 It is also used in Liquid Injection Thrust Vector Control (LITVC) in solid-propellant rockets to enable steering control with a simple fixed nozzle.

-It can be prepared by oxidizing strontium chlorate with hypochlorites.

-Strontium perchlorate forms a crystal structure in the orthorhombic space group Pbca which is comparable to that of calcium perchlorate.